-BEST PRACTICES FOR BORROWERS.
-Preparing for a CMBS workout and negotiating effectively.
+Preparing for CMBS workout and negotiating effectively.

 by: Shlomo Chopp, Managing Partner

-Herein, I will provide background and perspective as well actionable best practices for borrowers, from the period before default looms, through the process of engaging with the special servicer, to formulating your negotiation plan.
+Properly facing a CMBS loan workout should feel like a critical, high-stakes project.
+You’re facing a rigorous counterparty under unforgiving rules and documents.
+But borrowers who prepare diligently and strategize can secure concessions to save their projects.
+This represents actionable best practices for borrowers, from before loan default looms, through the process of engaging with the special servicer.
 These are drawn from hard-won experiences and advisory insights that separate successful workouts from debacles.

-1. Plan Early and Treat a Potential Workout Like a Mission-Critical Project
+1. Plan Early and Treat a POTENTIAL Workout Like a Mission-Critical Project

 When chaos hits – it’s too late to start scrambling for answers.
 Long before your loan matures or hits a covenant trigger, you should be planning for various scenarios.
 Borrowers often fall into the trap of denial fueled by optimism, assuming “We’ll refinance or sell by then, no need to worry.”
 But market conditions (like today’s rising rates and tighter credit) can derail those hopes last-minute.
 This is what early planning means: